 When you buy title insurance for your property, a title company searches these records to find – and remedy, if possible – several types of ownership issues.
 First, the title company searches public records to determine the property’s ownership status.
 After this search, the underwriter will determine the insurability of the title.

-Lenders require a title insurance policy to protect their investment.
-You should have a policy to protect your investment as well.
-For a one-time fee paid at closing, an owner’s policy can protect your property rights for as long as you or your heirs own the property.
-An owner’s policy protects you from:
+For a one-time fee paid at closing, title insurance can protect your property rights for as long as you or your heirs own the property.
+This purchase protects you from:

 Missing heirs who could claim the property belongs to him or her